NeoGranular/lanyon/_posts/2016-07-05-martial-god-chapter-01-14.md

 He Yiming faintly shook his head, and the face of his eldest uncle, He Yiquanxin, appeared in his mind.
 He had a feeling that the recent pressure must have come from his eldest uncle's attentive gaze, and after looking at him, the former had withdrawn his gaze.

-He didn't know how he came up with this thought, but he couldn't get it out of his brain.
+He didn't know how he came up with this thought, but he couldn't get it out of his mind.

 After hesitating a bit, he didn't go to the side hall to pay his respects to his eldest uncle, and instead directly entered the main hall, where He family's collection of books existed.